Ananya117/Workplace-Stress-Analysis/Project flow.md

 * Final model gave perfect results on test split for base dataset alone - suspected overfitting.
 * overfitting confirmed with cross validation with other three datasets

+---
+---

+#### Phase 3:

+We’ll run two parallel experiments.
+* Base‑only pipeline - Augment the original adjusted_stress_dataset_normalized.csv with targeted synth‑oversampling, re‑train the best‑performing stack, and benchmark its uplift.
+* Dual‑dataset pipeline - Intersect Dataset 2 – Remote Work and Dataset 3 – Mental Health on the four shared signals—working hours, screen time, stress level, and sleep hours (plus the well‑being proxy column)—apply the same preprocessing, train a separate model on each trimmed set, then cross‑test (swap test sets) to measure out‑of‑domain generalization.